Business Partner

 -

-Credit Line limit: If the sum of all pending payments is over the credit limit specified for a customer, the system will alert you by saying that this customer has reached the credit limit whenever this business partner is selected in a sales document (order, shipment or invoice).
+Credit Line Limit: If the sum of all pending payments is over the credit limit specified for a customer, the system will alert you by saying that this customer has reached the credit limit whenever this business partner is selected in a sales document (order, shipment or invoice).

 -